hcsaba1982/ms-advanced/advanced training/10-observability-dos/README.md

 ### 10.4.1.
 Define the traffic you want to capture

 We will use another feature called Dynamic Packet Capture to get a deeper insight of what the pod is doing.
 For that, we will use standard manifests files to select the pod from which we want to capture the traffic.
+Inspect the yaml file below.

 ```
-kubectl apply -f -<<EOF
 apiVersion: projectcalico.org/v3
 kind: PacketCapture
 metadata: